collinwa/MCFA/README.md

 space.
 This can save some time and memory if you have very large hidden dimensionalities and feature spaces for your input matrices.

-`mcfa_model.fit()` results an `MCFARes` object that can be used in downstream analysis.
+`mcfa_model.fit()` returns an `MCFARes` object that can be used in downstream analysis.
-`mcfa_res.Z` contains a `samples x d pd.DataFrame` with the location of the points in the shared space, `mcfa_res.X` contains an iterable of `samples x k_i pd.DataFrame` with the corresponding private spaces, `W` is likewise an iterable of shared space factor loadings dataframes `d x p_i`, and `L` is an iterable of private space factor loadings matrices `k_i x p_i`. `var_exp_Z` and `var_exp_X` contain the variance in each dataset explained by the shared and private spaces, respectively.
+`mcfa_res.Z` contains a `samples x d` `pd.DataFrame` with the location of the points in the shared space, `mcfa_res.X` contains an iterable of `samples x k_i` `pd.DataFrame`'s with the corresponding private spaces. `W` is likewise an iterable of shared space factor loadings dataframes `d x p_i`, and `L` is an iterable of private space factor loadings matrices `k_i x p_i`. `var_exp_Z` and `var_exp_X` contain the variance in each dataset explained by the shared and private spaces, respectively.

-See the dosctring of the function `mcfa_model.fit()` for complete details, and `analysis_notebooks/analyze_mesa.ipynb` for more downstream analysis examples.
+See the dosctring of the function `mcfa_model.fit()` for complete details, and `analysis_notebooks/analyze_mesa.ipynb` to see how we used the functionality of this package in our analysis of the MESA/TOPMed multi-omic pilot data.

 ### Cross Validation
 Once you have fit your model, you may consider doing cross-validation to assure that you